kygm/kygm/README.md

   Ice Fishing

 - 🌱 I’m currently learning
-  Calculus 1,
   Swift,
-  Java (Android)
+  Java (Android),
+  Server side .NET

 - 💞️ I’m looking to collaborate on
-  Projects that promote freedom of speech and that keep data secure and out of the hands of three and four letter organizations (Unless permitted)
+  Projects that involve cryptography and lots of math!

 - 📫 How to reach me
   kevdog1998 (Snapchat) | stankdog_20#2948 (Discord)